WELL, HOW DID WE GET HERE?

 In the spring of 2021, Engard retired after a rewarding 30-year career in the business he loved.
 A private investment group made up of fellow motoring enthusiasts purchased Ragtops & Roadsters’ business operations to write the next chapter of the company’s story.

-Under the management of automotive industry veteran Bryan Joslin, the new Ragtops & Roadsters builds on the legacy established by Michael Engard – and by Bill Pollock before him – while moving forward into new corners of today’s evolving classic automobile scene.
+The new Ragtops & Roadsters builds on the legacy established by Michael Engard – and by Bill Pollock before him – while moving forward into new corners of today’s evolving classic automobile scene.

 Ragtops & Roadsters looks forward to helping you realize your automotive dream, whatever it may be.
 We promise to build you not only a car, but also an enduring relationship, for as long as there are classic cars to ignite your passion and imagination.